-As the death and infection toll of COVID-19 continues to rise across the nation, scammers are using this as an opportunity to target vulnerable and emotional individuals.
+As the death and infection toll of COVID-19 continues to rise across the nation, scammers are using phishing scams as an opportunity to target vulnerable and emotional individuals.
 While people are distracted with their finances, employment, education, health, and the health of their loved ones, scammers are reaping the benefits.
 We are all familiar with scammers and know to watch out for them during the holiday season, but with so many other thoughts consuming our lives, looking out for scams seems to be low on our priority list.

 Many scammers are posing as representatives or authorities from well-known organizations like the World Health Organization and the Centers for Disease Control and Prevention.
 Many of these scammers send emails offering information, only to trick the respondent into downloading viruses that can access login credentials and other sensitive information.
 Some scams involve clicking on outside links that pose to be authoritative websites for information concerning the virus.
 Others use voice messages that appear to originate from the CDC through caller ID, asking for donations or tricking the respondent into giving up sensitive information.
 While there are many malicious scams circulating around, there are ways to safely identify a scam and report it to authorities.
 Here are a few helpful tips to remember the next time you receive a suspicious phone call or email.